codenart/codenart.github.io/_posts/1-html/2017-07-27-html-1-getting-started.md

 title: How to create a website?
 short: Getting Started
-description: Anyone can create a website using HTML. <br>It is a simplified and easier-to-learn version of English. <br>Even though I'm not a native English speaker, I've created this website using HTML.
+description: Anyone can create a website using HTML. <br>HTML is a simplified and easier-to-learn version of English. <br>Even though I'm not a native English speaker, I've created this website using HTML.
 keywords: web development, beginner, non-coder, kei nart, free, tutorial, coding, programming, code nart, html, create, website, webpage, learn, html tags

 date: 2017-07-27 05:00:00